EOCOnline/openFemaNgClient/README.md

 ## Features

 - Displays dataset using List, Card, Ag-Grid Grid and Google Map views
+- Also displays a Detailed view showing all data fields.
-- Provides coding sample using latest versions of Angular & Typescript
+- Provides a coding sample using latest versions of Angular & Typescript
 - Open Source, freely available using the permisive MIT license

 ### Screenshots